hadis-aliabadi/calendar/README.md

 **Ant Design**: A popular UI component library.
 **Tailwind CSS**: A utility-first CSS framework.
 **React Query**: A data-fetching library for React.

+## note
+Please note that the default values from the JSON file are not displayed when the project is deployed on Vercel.
+This issue persists despite using the concurrently package.
+However, you can view the data locally without any problems by running the JSON server